How to Pay Off Student Debt

 How might I begin my repayment of student loans?

 The process of repayment of student loans differs for each type of loan.
 Federal student loans offer the flexibility of deferred payments and a grace period that allows students to graduate without the tension of repayment.
 However, this is not the case for all loans.
 For private loans, each private lender has different criteria for repayment and other terms and conditions.
-Most student loans do allow deferred payment but federal loans do not always offer this perk.
+Most student loans do allow deferred payment but private loans do not always offer this perk.

 What can help paying student loans?

 The most important thing that can help paying student loans without much difficulty is planning.
 Before you commit to taking out a student loan, chart a repayment plan with ideas regarding how you’ll start making payments when they are due, and be ready to stick to this plan.
 Borrow only what you need, and not a penny more; furthermore, be aware of their payment timings, installment amount, duration and the interest rate.
-If you’re having trouble making your payments on the loan, consider filing for deferment or loan consolidation.
+If you’re having trouble making your payments on the loan, consider filing for deferment or forbearance.

 I’m not sure how to pay for college.
 How can I manage this?